isEmmanuelOlowe/Y2W05Practical/W05 Practical Report.md

 This class class was designed to Test the factory method.
 Only methods present in the `IProduct` interface will be tested.

-`Product`

-To tests if the product class fulfils its functionality.
-To the following tests were developed.

-#### `productCreationNonNull`

-Checks that the instantiation of the product class is not null and returns an object.

 #### `productBarcode`

-Tests that when a product is created that its barcode can be retrieved from the object.
+Tests that when a product is created that its bar code can be retrieved from the object.

 #### `productDescription`

 Tests that when a product is created that its description can be retrieved from the object.

+#### `productEquals`

+Tests if the `.equals()` method has been over written for the product implementation being used.

 ### `StockRecord`

-#### `stockRecordCreationNonNull`
+#### `createStockStockCount`

-Checks that the instantiation of the product class is not null and returns an object.
+Checks if you are able to run Stock Count

 #### `stockRecordInitallyZero`